Intentions vs. Resolutions: Goals in the New Year

 This New Year’s, consider setting intentions rather than resolutions.
 While resolutions tend to be broken, intentions can support us in moving forward.

-“Intentions set the mind’s stage for positive growth and change because we’re making a choice to pay attention to something we deem worthy,” says Kristin Wilson, MA, LPC, Newport Academy’s National Director of Clinical Outreach.
+“Intentions set the mind’s stage for positive growth and change because we’re making a choice to pay attention to something we deem worthy,” says Kristin Wilson, MA, LPC, Newport Academy’s Vice President of Clinical Outreach.

 Moreover, intentions can help us take action with an attitude of self-compassion rather than the sense of pressure that resolutions create.